-Baylor > Welcome > Graduate > Welcome & About
+Baylor > Welcome > Graduate > Welcome & Why Baylor?

 In 2010, Baylor's graduate English program was ranked best in the nation for Student Support and Outcomes by the National Research Council, based on criteria such as the percentage of students receiving full financial support, PhD completion percentage, median time to completion of degrees, and job placement rate.
 Additionally, our students have some of the highest GRE scores in the nation, and our faculty ranks 26th nationwide in terms of publications.